PixelgenTechnologies/pixelator/DEVELOPERS.md

 Some commands have variables that can be set to change the behavior of the command.
 These variables are passed as environment variables to the command.

-eg.
+For example:

 ```shell
 RESUME=true task test-nf-core-pixelator
 ```
 ## Adding new dependencies

-If you need to add a new dependency to pixelator this should be managed through poetry.
+If you need to add a new dependency to pixelator this should be managed through `poetry`.
 You do this by running:

 ```shell